yozaam/TrieIndexLogDB/readme.md

 *(A string Hash (Bitcask) & Trie traversal both have the same asymptotic time complexity but Trie saves a lot of space by avoiding duplication!)*

 ### Future Scope
+- Divide into separate classfiles
+- Implement RestAPI class as well as CLI
+- Implement segmentation, by splitting the files (will need to convert offset into (file_segment_no, offset) pair)
-Range Updates (by simultaneous Trie Traversal and sorted Trie Children)
+- Range Updates (by simultaneous Trie Traversal and sorted Trie Children)